robinmanuelthiel/xamarinworkshop/04 Speaker App with Xamarin.Forms/README.md

 ![Add References in Visual Studio Screenshot](../Misc/vsaddreference.png)

 ## 3. Create the ViewModels
 It's a common approach to use the Mode-View-ViewModel pattern (short: MVVM) in Xamarin.Forms and so will we do.
-This pattern enables us to have a very clean seperation between every section, which allows us to build our application open for extensions and have a nice seperation of code when it comes to sharing and reusability.
+This pattern enables us to have very clean layers, which allows us to build our application open for extensions and have a nice separation of code when it comes to sharing and reusability.

 > **Hint:** One of MVVM's main characteristics is the *ViewModel*, which provides logic for the *View* without knowing the *View* itself.
-It basically is, what the *Contoller* does in other design patterns but can be reused in multiple Frontend projects, because it does not know anything about the View it serfes and only provides *Properties* and *Commands* (methods) that can be bound to the *View* later.
+It basically is, what the *Contoller* does in other design patterns but can be reused in multiple Frontend projects, because it does not know anything about the View itself and only provides *Properties* and *Commands* (methods) that can be bound to the *View* later.
 This connection is called *Binding*.
 More information about MVVM can be found at the [MSDN library](https://msdn.microsoft.com/en-us/library/hh848246.aspx) or [Codeproject](http://www.codeproject.com/Articles/100175/Model-View-ViewModel-MVVM-Explained).

-As we can use the ViewModel not only for our Xamarin.Forms project but also for other Frontend solutions that are based on MVVM later, it's good practice, to seperate the ViewModel from the Xamarin.Forms project.
+As we can use the ViewModel not only for our Xamarin.Forms project but also for other Frontend solutions that are based on MVVM later, it's good practice, to separate the ViewModel from the Xamarin.Forms project.
 Please be aware that it does **not** belong to our *Conference.Portable* project, as this should only contain those parts of our application that could be shared with *any other* layer (event with the backend).
 So let's keep it clean and create another ***Portable Class Library*** just as we did in the previous section and call it "*Conference.Frontend*".

 ### 3.1 Create a ViewModel that implements INotifyPropertyChanged
 Now we can create our ViewModel in the new project.
 Add a new class and name it `MainViewModel` as it should provide the properties and commands for our `MainPage`.
 The first thing we need to to, to make our new class to a ViewModel is implementing `INotifyPropertyChanged`.
 This is important for data binding in MVVM Frameworks and is an interface that, when implemented, lets our view know about changes to the model.
-Just copy the followning lines to your class to have a `OnPropertyChanged()` method, that will notify the View about changes, whenever it gets called.
+Just copy the following lines to your class to have a `OnPropertyChanged()` method, that will notify the View about changes, whenever it gets called.

 ```csharp
 public class MainViewModel : INotifyPropertyChanged